Li-Liquid™ 509mg/5ml Oral Syrup

 - your doctor will check your blood levels while you are taking this medicine.
 These tests will be done just before you are due to take Li-Liquid and not less than 12 hours after your last dose.
 It is important that you do not miss these tests.
 The tests will be:

-- 4 to 5 days after you have started your treatment
+- 4 to maximum of 7 days after you have started your treatment

 - then every week until your lithium levels are at a constant level in your blood